 Got a tip?
 If you have any information about facial recognition surveillance in the UK that might help our investigation, please let us know.
 Email us at info@bigbrotherwatch.org.uk or text us on Signal at +44 7514913266

-This cross-party action is backed by former Brexit Secretary David Davis MP, Leader of the Liberal Democrats Sir Ed Davey, Green MP Caroline Lucas and former Shadow Attorney General Shami Chakrabarti among others.
+This cross-party action is backed by former Brexit Secretary David Davis MP, Leader of the Liberal Democrats Sir Ed Davey, former Green MP Caroline Lucas and former Shadow Attorney General Shami Chakrabarti among others.

 Name | Party |